Translate

 • Budget proposal has direct relevance to research plan.

-• Budget proposal adheres to the SRG expenses policy, and the amount for each budget item is explained in the application.
+• Budget proposal satisfies criteria for SRG expenses outlined above, with the amount and necessity of each item being explained in the application.

-Note: The cover letter plays an important role in the evaluation process, and it should provide a succinct, compelling, and well-thought-out summary of your research plans.
+Note: The "Summary of Application" plays an important role in the evaluation process.
+It should provide a succinct, compelling, and well-reasoned summary of your research plans.

 The Sylff Association secretariat will not consider applications if they are: